julian-molina/Documentation/pages/suite/suite-how-to-test-new-exchanges.md

 toc: false
 ---

 Testing new exchanges is a technical endeavor that requires a good understanding of how Superalgos works with data.
-These are a few logical steps you should take to test the OCHLV and trading capabilities...
+These are a few logical steps you should take to test the OHLCV and trading capabilities...

 ## Start Here